By Bob Nagy - Updated Date: 5/15/2012

 The 2013 Dodge Dart's sleek and sexy exterior previews a number of cues that will also appear in subsequent Dodge models.
 With its long (106.4-inch) wheelbase, short overhangs and relatively wide stance, the Dart has a well-planted look even when it's standing still.
 A distinctive interpretation of the division's signature "gunsight" grille design and the available full-width LED taillights integrate seamlessly with its different model-specific color and accent touches, while unique wheel/tire fitments and detailing further separate this 4-door from the rest of its compact rivals in the curbside appeal department.Notable Standard Equipment

-All 2013 Dodge Dart models offer impressive standard features that build within the model hierarchy.
-The base Dart SE features a 160-horsepower engine, power windows, projector-beam headlights, LED taillights and a comprehensive suite of safety systems – including 10 airbags – while the SXT adds air conditioning, power locks/mirrors, keyless entry, a 60/40 split-folding rear seat and 17-inch alloy wheels.
-Rallye models sport unique cosmetics, cruise control and a multifunction steering wheel, with the luxury-oriented Dart Limited model adding the floating island dash bezel with UConnect plus econ-enhancing active grille shutters and underbody fairings.
-The R/T features a 184-horsepower engine, sport suspension, 18-inch alloys, model-specific Nappa leather, dual-zone climate control and a signature LED taillight treatment.Notable Optional Equipment
+All 2013 Dart models offer impressive standards that build within the model hierarchy.
+The base SE features a 160-horsepower engine, power windows, projector-beam headlights, LED taillights and a comprehensive suite of safety systems – including 10 airbags – while the SXT adds items like air conditioning, a 60/40 split-folding rear seat and 17-inch alloy wheels.
+Rallye models gain cruise control and unique cosmetics, with the posher Limited adding the floating island dash bezel with UConnect plus econo-enhancing active grille shutters and underbody fairings – the latter two items shared with the SE-based Aero.
+The GT boasts a 184-horsepower engine, sport suspension, 18-inch alloys, Nappa leather upholstery and more.Notable Optional Equipment

 Many Dart options are trim-grade related and available in various packages as well as in stand-alone form, including the new Mopar wireless charging bin for smartphones.
 Even the SXT offers the 8.4-inch Uconnect touch screen, navigation and a 506-watt audio system, plus the 1.4-liter Turbo MultiAir engine.
 Dart Limited buyers can opt for Nappa leather in place of cloth upholstery, as well as the Technology/Premium Groups that bring items like high-intensity-discharge xenon headlights, dual-zone auto climate control, a heated steering wheel, Blind-spot Monitoring, and Rear Cross Path detection.
 Both packages as well as unique 18-inch alloy wheels are available on the Dart R/T.Under the Hood